Noah Beaufford

 Operations Manager

-Tosha Francis joined SchoolTalk in 2017 as the Office Manager, where she oversees internal operations.
+Tosha joined SchoolTalk in 2017 as the Office Manager, overseeing internal operations.
 Her work at SchoolTalk includes human resources, administration, finance, and oversight over all internal systems and processes.
-She has worked in the nonprofit sector for over 20 years specializing in building strong back-end end support to growing organizations.
-Prior to coming to SchoolTalk, Tosha managed operations at Mosaica: the Center for Nonprofit Development and Pluralism for 17 years and went on to work at DC Appleseed where she was introduced to SchoolTalk.
+She has worked in the nonprofit sector for over 25 years, specializing in building strong back-end support for growing organizations.
+Prior to coming to SchoolTalk, Tosha managed operations at Mosaica: The Center for Nonprofit Development and Pluralism for 17 years and went on to work at DC Appleseed, where she was introduced to SchoolTalk.

 Jessica Gonzalez